alexi.sh

 The oldest and most common approach measures two things:

-• Perplexity β€” how surprised a language model is by each word.
-Because an LLM writes by choosing high-probability words, AI text tends to be very predictable, so it scores low perplexity.
+• Perplexity - how surprised a language model is by each word.
+An LLM writes by choosing high-odds words.
+So AI text tends to be very predictable, and it scores low perplexity.
 Human writing is messier and less predictable.

-• Burstiness β€” how much sentence length and complexity vary across a passage.
+• Burstiness - how much sentence length and complexity vary across a passage.
 People write in bursts: a long winding sentence, then a short one.
-Machine text is often flatter and more uniform.
+Machine text is often flatter and more even.

-A detector combines low perplexity and low burstiness into a "this looks machine-written" signal.
-It's intuitive β€” but it's also exactly why plain, well-structured human writing gets misjudged.
+A detector blends low perplexity and low burstiness into a "this looks machine-written" signal.
+The idea makes sense.
+But it is also just why plain, well-built human writing gets misjudged.

 2. Trained classifiers

 The modern approach is a machine-learning classifier.
-The tool is shown large numbers of human-written and AI-written samples and learns, on its own, the patterns that separate them β€” then outputs a probability for new text.
-This is the same family of technique behind spam filters, applied to authorship.
+The tool is shown many human-written and AI-written samples.
+On its own, it learns the patterns that tell them apart.
+Then it outputs a score for new text.
+This is the same kind of method behind spam filters, but aimed at who wrote the text.

 The catch: a classifier is only as good as its training data.
-It learns the styles of the models and topics it saw, and it can be confidently wrong on anything outside that distribution β€” new models, edited text, or writers whose natural style resembles the "AI" patterns it learned.
+It learns the styles of the models and topics it saw.
+So it can be sure but wrong on anything outside that set - new models, edited text, or writers whose natural style looks like the "AI" patterns it learned.

 3. Watermarking

-A fundamentally different idea: instead of guessing after the fact, the AI provider subtly biases the model's word choices following a secret pattern as it generates.
+This is a whole different idea.
+Instead of guessing after the fact, the AI provider gently skews the model's word choices as it writes, following a secret pattern.
 A matching detector that knows the pattern can then spot it.
-In principle this is the most robust method β€” but it only works if the provider actually watermarks output and the watermark survives.
-Copying, paraphrasing or even moderate editing tends to wash it out.
+In theory this is the most robust method.
+But it only works if the provider actually watermarks the output and the watermark survives.
+Copying, rewording or even mild editing tends to wash it out.

 Close-up of a printed circuit board with a microchip and surrounding components

-A circuit board and microchip β€” most detectors run a trained classifier, a model that has learned the statistical patterns separating human from machine text.
+A circuit board and microchip - most detectors run a trained classifier, a model that has learned the statistical patterns separating human from machine text.

 How reliable are they, really?